Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Introduction

 In Section~\ref{Section-add-ineq}, we introduce our main results on additive inequalities and systematically go through classical identities and inequalities due to Laplace \cite{L}, Karlin, M\"{u}hlbach, Gasca \cite{K2, MG, M90}, Gantmacher--Krein \cite{GK2}.
 Other historically significant relationships that also arise can be found in \cite{Cau, Cay, L, M}.
 Then, in Section~\ref{Section-TN}, we briefly discuss planar networks that specifically rooted from bidiagonal factorizations of totally nonnegative matrices.
-Then, we devote Section~\ref{section-row-op} to introduce and establish the functionality of the set/row/column operations, which involves proving our key results that capture the essence of the overall aim in this paper.
-In Section~\ref{Proofof-Section-add-ineq} we prove the additive inequalities discussed in Section~\ref{Section-add-ineq} with the assistance of the set operations introduced in Section~\ref{section-row-op} and the preliminary discussion in Section~\ref{Section-TN}.
-Then, in Sections~\ref{Section-multi-results} and \ref{Multi-proofs} we discuss the multiplicative inequalities, which includes a thorough discussion on the works of Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04}.
-Finally in Section~\ref{Section-conclusion}, we conclude this paper with a glimpse of the action of the set operations on the Barrett--Johnson determinantal inequality by Skandera--Soskin \cite{Skan-Sos}.
+Then, we devote Section~\ref{section-row-op} to introduce and establish the functionality of the index-row/column operations, which involves proving our key results that capture the essence of the overall aim in this paper.
+In Section~\ref{Proofof-Section-add-ineq} we prove the additive inequalities discussed in Section~\ref{Section-add-ineq} with the assistance of the index operations introduced in Section~\ref{section-row-op} and the preliminary discussion in Section~\ref{Section-TN}.
+Then, in Sections~\ref{Section-multi-results} and \ref{Multi-proofs} we discuss the multiplicative inequalities, which includes a thorough discussion on the works of Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04} {(and later revisited in \cite{RS2005, RS2006})}.
+Finally in Section~\ref{Section-conclusion}, we conclude this paper with a glimpse of the action of the index operations on the Barrett--Johnson determinantal inequality by Skandera--Soskin \cite{Skan-Sos}.